opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Control point handles may be linked, that is to say they share the same direction, or not, creating a cusp in the vector; they can also be collapsed in the control point in order to turn it in a corner point.
 In case only one handle is collapsed, the point will be corner on one side and smooth on the other.
 When a section of the vector is defined by two corner points, it will be a straight line.

-The option Auto Select Drawing is available to automatically select any vector of any drawing visible in the work area.
+The option Auto Select Drawing is available to automatically select any vector of any drawing visible in the viewer.